dawngraham/timebanks/process_log.md

 - Look at demographic info in relation to timebank locations.
 (Added 1/21/19)

 ## <a name="updates"></a>Updates

+### November 27, 2019
+- **Database design**
+	- I have been working an a database design as part of my course at BU.
+Planning to add artifacts here once complete.
+- **Directory numbers**
+	- Noticed that numbers for categories on Timebankers' Talents pages (i.e. `ujimaboston.timebanks.org/directory`) do not match up to the numbers that appear if you click on one of the category headers.
+After viewing while logged in, my assumption is that the directory page shows accurate numbers of currently active members.
+The pages under category headers may have inflated numbers due to counting accounts that are no longer active.

 ### June 3, 2019
 - **Missing data / scraper issue**